Frances Grey, Duchess of Suffolk: Second marriage and death

 Frances lived in poverty during the reign of Mary I. Mary I made a point of placing her by her side, favoured but kept under the observation of the queen.
 She was still regarded with some suspicion and in April 1555 the Spanish ambassador, Simon Renard, wrote of a possible match between Frances and Edward Courtenay, a Plantagenet descendant.

-Once again, their children would have had a claim to the throne, but Courtenay was reluctant, and Frances escaped the marriage by another, much safer match.
+Once again, Frances's children with Courtenay would have had a claim to the throne, but Courtenay was reluctant, and Frances escaped the marriage by another, much safer match.
 She married her Master of the Horse, Adrian Stokes.
 It was a safe marriage for her, since any children from it would be considered too low-born to compete for the throne.
 Her childhood friend and stepmother Katherine Willoughby had married her gentleman usher, so Frances moved on familiar ground.
-She and Stokes married in 1555.
+She and Stokes married in 1554, likely around late March or early April.

 Three children were born to the couple: